Tingwei-Zhang/starter-hugo-academic/content/_index.md

         postcode: '22904'
         country: United States
         country_code: US
       directions: Enter Rice Hall and take the stairs to Office 336 on Floor 3
       office_hours:
         - ' Weekdays 9:00 to 17:00'
       # Automatically link email and phone or display as text?
-      autolink: true
+      autolink: false
       # Email form provider
       form:
         provider: netlify